• Latest

 0

 When you take the plunge, get married.
-You’ll think you’ve found the perfect best friend and all of your problems will be solved.
+You’ll think you’ve found the perfect best friend, and your problems will be solved.
 As the song says, “no more lonely nights.

 Sadly, that is not true.
 Loneliness in marriage affects millions of couples around the world.